marianocarrazana/OnePagePHP/README.md

 `automatic_render`: (true or false) if it will search files inside the controllers/templates and automatically render it.

 `root_dir`: the full path of your project in your file system, this will used to solve the all paths defined in the paths.php/templates/sections.

+`templates_extension`: the file extension of your templates, generally "html" or "twig".

 **Create a simple page**